-2024-2025 Master Calendar of Deadlines
+Master Calendar of Deadlines (2025-2026)

-Including Curriculum Council (CC) and Shared Curriculum
+Includes Curriculum Council (CC) and Shared Curriculum Deadlines

-Late or incomplete proposals will not be considered.
+Please note that late or incomplete proposals will not be considered.

 Aug.
-16, 2024 Email Gateway Syllabi to the Writing Program Director, Maggie Evans mevans@iwu.edu Sept.
-20, 2024, 4pm Deadline for submission of course fee requests to the Thorpe Center for Spring, May Term, and Summer 2025.
+18, 2025 Email Gateway Syllabi to the Writing Program Director, Maggie Evans mevans@iwu.edu Sept.
+19, 2025, 4PM Deadline for submission of course fee requests to the Thorpe Center for Spring, May Term, and Summer 2026.
 Oct.
-1, 2024 Deadline to submit course proposals to CC to be considered for inclusion in the Spring Semester web-based list of courses.
+1, 2025 Deadline to submit course proposals to CC to be considered for inclusion in the Spring Semester web-based list of courses.
 This is the last opportunity for consideration by the faculty at the October Faculty Meeting.
-Note: Requests approved after this date may still be included on the web-based list of courses for Spring 2025, but might miss the Spring advising period.
+Note: Requests approved after this date may still be included on the web-based list of courses for Spring 2026, but might miss the Spring advising period.
 Nov.
-3, 2024 Deadline for submission of new or significantly revised majors, minors, or concentrations.
+3, 2025 Deadline for submission of new or significantly revised majors, minors, or concentrations.
 Feb.
-1, 2025 Outgoing CC representatives will call for nominations for their replacements.
+1, 2026 Outgoing CC representatives will call for nominations for their replacements.
 Feb.
-5, 2025 Deadline to submit course proposals to CC to be considered for inclusion in the Fall Semester web-based list of courses.
+6, 2026 Deadline to submit course proposals to CC to be considered for inclusion in the Fall Semester web-based list of courses.
 This is the last opportunity for consideration by the faculty at the February Faculty Meeting.
-Note: Requests approved after this date may still be included on the web-based list of courses for Fall 2025, but might miss the Spring advising period.
+(Note: Requests approved after this date may still be included on the web-based list of courses for Fall 2026, but might miss the Spring advising period.)
 Feb.
-5, 2025 Departmental commitment to the Dean of Curricular & Faculty Development of faculty resources to teach Gateway Colloquia (for the next academic year).
+6, 2026 Departmental commitment to the Dean of Curricular & Faculty Development of faculty resources to teach Gateway Colloquia (for the next academic year).
 Feb.
-16, 2025 The slate of CC nominees will be announced in academic units that need to elect a new representative.
+18, 2026 The slate of CC nominees will be announced in academic units that need to elect a new representative.
 Two (2) days will be given for additions / deletions.
 Feb.
-21, 2025, 4pm Deadline for submission of course fee requests to the Thorpe Center for Fall 2025 registration.
+20, 2026, 4PM Deadline for submission of course fee requests to the Thorpe Center for Fall 2026 registration.
 Feb.
-23, 2025 Deadline for voting for CC representatives in academic units who are electing a new representative.
+23, 2026 Voting deadline for CC representatives in academic units who are electing a new representative.
 Apr.
-19, 2025 Deadline for submission to the Dean of Curricular & Faculty Development of final Gateway Colloquium course descriptions for the next academic year.
+24, 2026 Deadline for submission to the Dean of Curricular & Faculty Development of final Gateway Colloquium course descriptions for the next academic year.